GAM-team/GAM/wiki/Classroom-Courses.md

 * `workstates <CourseWorkStateList>` - Display course work with any of the specified states.

 By default, all course work fields are displayed; use the following options to modify the output.
+* `showcreatoremails|creatoremail` - Display course materials creator email.
-* `showcreatoremails` - Display course work creator email; requires an additional API call per course work.
+* `showcreatornames|creatorname` - Display course materials creator name.
+    * These options require an additional API call per course.
-* `showtopicnames` - Display topic names; requires and additional API call per course.
+* `showtopicnames` - Display topic names; requires an additional API call per course.
 * `fields <CourseWorkFieldNameList>` - Select specific fields to display.

 By default, when course work is assigned to individual students, the student IDs are displayed in multiple indexed columns.